THE PIONEERING MOTORMEN

 applying to become motormen, small wonder because of the relative comfort, cleaniness and

-reduction of the physical workload driving the new electric services. deputation of
+reduction of the physical workload driving the new electric services.
+A deputation of

 A.S.L.E.F. representatives from the Company led by drivers Jack Enves (Brighton), G.R.